 Three values have been returned by Council's Valuer for each property as follows:

 - Site Value - being the value of the land only, disregarding most improvements, but having regard to surrounding development.

 - Capital Improved Value – being the value of the land, together with buildings and other improvements, thus being directly related to the market value of the land at the level of value date of 1 January 2020.
 This valuation does not include chattels or furniture and fittings.

 - Net Annual Value - being the estimated annual rental value of the land (less certain expenses) except for farms and owner occupied dwellings, in which case the Net Annual Value is fixed at 5% of the Capital Improved Value.

 See Valuation of Land Act 1960 for the complete definitions.

-Council's Valuer is also required to make supplementary valuations from time to time for changes to properties resulting from sales in subdivisions, construction or demolition of buildings and splits or consolidation of properties, as well as other changes affecting values.
-These supplementary valuations are applied from when the changes were effected, using the same level of value date of 1st January 2019, following which rates for the year are recalculated and ratepayers advised.
+The Contract Valuer appointed to Council by Valuer-General Victoria is also required to make supplementary valuations from time to time for changes to properties resulting from sales in subdivisions, construction or demolition of buildings and splits or consolidation of properties, as well as other changes affecting values.
+These supplementary valuations are applied from when the changes were effected, using the same level of value date of 1 January 2020, following which rates for the year are recalculated and ratepayers advised.

 Please note that other Authorities may use one or more of these base values for the purposes of a rate or tax levied by that Authority.
 One of these is the State Revenue Office, which levies Land Tax on some properties.

-Please Note: Rates must be paid by the due date pending a decision on an objection.
+Please note that all rates levied must be paid by the due date pending an outcome of an objection.